dataiku/dss-plugin-timeseries-forecast-legacy/README.md

 **Version 0.2.0 "beta 2" (2019-03)**

-* Multivariate Forecasting: Added support of external regressors for Neural Network, Prophet and ARIMA models (requires availability of future values of regressors when forecasting).
+* Multivariate Forecasting: Added support of external features/regressors for Neural Network, Prophet and ARIMA models (requires availability of future values of regressors when forecasting).

 **Version 0.1.0 "beta 1" (2019-01)**